 Travelers intending to use the VWP must first apply online through the Electronic System for Travel Authorization (ESTA) system.
-Apply as soon as you start making travel plans (at a minimum 72 hours in advance).
+Apply as soon as you start making travel plans.

 Travelers who cannot use the VWP can apply for a B1/B2 visa, which is a temporary visitor visa.
 Documentation includes an Invitation Letter; to request one from the Magnet Lab, please contact the Facility Director or Program Coordinator of the facility you will be using, and include the following information in your request: